MaksimNagaevEthicalAI/ALMA-Research/README.md

 - Focus on long-term compatibility, not attraction
 - Adaptive dialogue instead of static questionnaires
-- Detection of inconsistencies and hidden patterns
+- Reflective dialogue beyond static questionnaires
 - Multidimensional psychological modeling
 - No gamification, no engagement optimization